-A number of group leaders with a real interest in sailing have gone on to qualify as OYT South sea staff – which allows them to bring a full group of 12 young crew members while they themselves sail in one of the staff berths.
+A number of group leaders with a real interest in sailing have gone on to qualify as OYT South sea staff – which can allow them to bring an extra young person on future voyages while they themselves sail in one of the staff berths.

 Whether you are a group leader who plans to sail on a voyage, or a non-sailing leader whose role is simply to organise the group, we hope this website will answer all your questions, but if not, please do not hesitate to contact the office to discuss your specific requirements or queries.

-To book your voyage, please follow our step-by-step guide and check the voyage programme 2017, including age restrictions for particular voyages.
+To book your voyage, please follow our step-by-step guide and check the voyage programme.

-Booking forms: Please note that each individual member of the crew, including group leaders who are sailing on the voyage, must complete a booking form.
-You will need to include your voyage number which can be found in the first column of this table (2017) in the form Pxx-xx.
+Booking forms: Please note that each individual member of the crew, including group leaders who are sailing on the voyage, must complete a booking form which we can send you.
 If it is really impossible for any members of your group to complete an online form, please contact us.

-If you initially book the boat for a full group of twelve, but subsequently find that you cannot fill all the places, you can ask OYT South to try to sell the surplus places, in which case any voyage fees from those places will be subtracted from your own fee.
-However, sometimes it is impossible to fill spare berths at short notice, in which case you will still be liable for twelve places as originally booked.
+If you initially book the boat for a full group, but subsequently find that you cannot fill all the places, you can ask OYT South to try to sell the surplus places, in which case any voyage fees from those places will be subtracted from your own fee.
+However, sometimes it is impossible to fill spare berths at short notice, in which case you will still be liable for twelve to fifteen places as originally booked.